1. Introduction

 -

-If there is some error attempting to determine whether the user agent supports summarizing text, which the user agent believes to be transient (such that re-querying the summarizer non-language options availability could stop producing such an error), then return null.
+If there is some error attempting to determine whether the user agent supports summarizing text, which the user agent believes to be transient (such that re-querying could stop producing such an error), then return null.

 -